Social Effects of Alcoholism: Don’t Put The Family At Risk

 - Lack of employment opportunities in poor communities

-Within a family that lacks financial resources, the expense of purchasing alcohol can create a serious strain and reinforce the burdens of poverty.
-Alcoholism and alcohol abuse can also reinforce poverty by contributing to absenteeism and erratic performance of job responsibilities.
+Within a family that lacks financial resources, the expense of purchasing alcohol can create a severe strain and reinforce the burdens of poverty.
+Alcoholism and alcohol abuse can also strengthen poverty by contributing to absenteeism and erratic performance of job responsibilities.

 Alcoholism’s Wide-Ranging Impact